Royston, Hertfordshire: Governance

-District council

-Since 1974 Royston has formed part of the non-metropolitan district of North Hertfordshire.
-The council is based at Letchworth, and also includes the towns of Baldock and Hitchin.
-There are 49 district councillors elected for 24 wards.
-The three wards of Royston Heath, Royston Meridian and Royston Palace return two councillors each.
-As of 2023, three councillors are members of the Liberal Democrats, two are members of the Labour Party and one is a member of the Conservative Party.

-County council

-Hertfordshire County Council has 78 councillors, of which two are elected for Royston and the surrounding area.
-One of the current councillors (as of 2023) is a member of the majority Conservative group whilst the other is a member of the Liberal Democrat group.

 Administrative history

 The parish of Royston was created in 1540 from parts of the parishes of Barkway, Reed and Therfield in Hertfordshire and Melbourn and Kneesworth in Cambridgeshire.
 The county boundary was not changed at that time, so the new parish straddled Hertfordshire and Cambridgeshire.

-In 1835 the Royston Poor Law Union was created, covering a number of parishes in Hertfordshire, Cambridgeshire, and Essex.
+In 1835, the Royston poor law union was created, covering a number of parishes in Hertfordshire, Cambridgeshire, and Essex.
 A workhouse was built on Baldock Road in Royston, opening in 1836.
-Under the Public Health Acts of 1872 and 1875 the board of guardians of the poor law union was given public health and local government responsibilities for the area, which was thereafter also called the Royston Rural Sanitary District.
-In 1878 they applied for powers to create a special drainage district for the town of Royston.
-By this time the urban area of the town extended beyond the Tudor parish boundaries, and so the special drainage district was drawn to also include parts of the neighbouring parishes of Bassingbourn, Kneesworth, and Melbourn in Cambridgeshire and Therfield in Hertfordshire.
-The special drainage district came into operation on 16 June 1879.
+In 1872, the board of guardians of the poor law union was given public health and local government responsibilities for the area, which was thereafter also called the Royston Rural Sanitary District.
+In 1879, they established a special drainage district for the town of Royston.
+By this time the urban area extended beyond the Tudor parish boundaries, and so the special drainage district was drawn to also include parts of the neighbouring parishes of Bassingbourn, Kneesworth, Melbourn, and Therfield.